Ada64bit/WindowsGSM.ForgeMC/README.md

 [ForgeMC.cs/ForgeMC.png](ForgeMC.cs/ForgeMC.png) is licensed by [MinecraftForge](https://github.com/MinecraftForge/MinecraftForge).

+### Not having an full IPv4 adress ( named CCNAT or DSL Light )
+Allthough Minecraft can accept ipv6 only connections, all your clients also need an ipv6 adapter. to run MC the "normal" way (for IPv6 only, see below):
+- You need to either buy one (most VPN services provide that option.
+A pal uses ovpn.net for his server, I know of nordvpn also providing that.
+Should both cost around 7€ cheaper half of it, if your already having an VPN)
+- Or you pay a bit more for your internet and take a contract with full ipv4. (depending on your country)
+- There are also tunneling methods, which require acces to a server with a full ipv4.
+Some small VPS can be obtained, not powerfull enough for the servers themself, but only for forwarding.
+I think there are some for under 5€), the connection is then done via wireguard. but its a bit configuration heavy to setup)

+Or you connect your friends via VPN to your net and play via local lan then.
+Many windowsgsm plugin creators recommend zerotier (should be a free VPN designated for gaming) , see chapter at the end (or tailscale, but no howto there)

 ## IPv6 only
+If you want, or need to because you don't get an IPv4 from your Provider, you can also start minecraft as IPv6 only server.
+There are a few steps necesarry for that to work:
 - Disable Privacy Extensions on the host computer
   - open windows powershell and type these commands
     - Set-NetIPv6Protocol -RandomizeIdentifiers Disabled